OUR BELIEFS & PRACTICES

 THE WAY WE MAKE CLOTHING: SLOW FASHION

-All of our Little Moonies are designed by myself in New York, and hand-crafted by my mother in Los Angeles.
+All of our Little Moonies are designed by myself in New York, and hand-crafted by my mother and her small team in Los Angeles.
 Out of hundreds of fabrics, we choose a few that fit our criteria in terms of quality, design and softness.
 We work with domestic fabric companies that are independent and family owned, and we seek out organic fabrics whenever possible.
 We sell our Little Moonies only in our store and on our website, which allows us to opt for better and higher quality fabrics.
 We carefully plan each new style and only buy limited quantities of fabrics, thereby limiting the limiting the number of Little Moonies available.

 All of our pieces are available year round, which means they are essentially "seasonless".
 Our best sellers become our essentials that are available to our clients, as permitted by the amount of fabrics we have.
 From the very beginning, we opted out of the traditional fashion cycles.
 We firmly do not believe it necessary to constantly make 4-6 collections every year, certainly not in the baby and children's world.
 Of course newness is wonderful, but the fashion industry has been widely known for churning out way too much clothes, at mind boggling speed, all of which have exceeded the rate of mindful consumption.
 This ultimately leads to waste of energy and resources.
 As a small business, our slow approach is our way of trying to do our part.